-- Bring in money to support you as you work on other writing projects (perhaps poetry or a debut novel). - Build up a full-time career and leave your day job. - Make money on the side of an existing job. - Bring in some income despite other major responsibilities, like studying or caring. - Try your hand at lots of different types of writing. - Work with fellow writers (who might be at a different stage of their journey from you). - Use freelancing as a stepping stone to something else e.g. maybe you're planning to write freelance pieces about parenting to help you build a platform to launch a book on parenting.
+- Bring in money to support you as you work on other writing projects that might not pay off any time soon (e.g. poetry or a debut novel). - Build up a full-time career and leave your day job. - Make money on the side of an existing job. - Bring in some income despite other major responsibilities, like studying, parenting, or caring. - Try your hand at lots of different types of writing. - Work with fellow writers (who might be at a different stage of their journey from you). - Use freelancing as a stepping stone to something else e.g. you could write freelance pieces about parenting to help you build a platform to launch a book on parenting.